Pet-Series/Pet-Mk-VIII/README.md

 ## ROS2 Module: Buttons
 Using direct GPIO-pins.
 - 1x button/switch as "main switch"
+  Using GPIO22 with build in GPIO-'pull down resistor'.
 - 1x button/switch on top of joystick
+  Using GPIO12 with build in GPIO-'pull up resistor'.

 For more information see pkg https://github.com/Pet-Series/Pet-Mk-VIII/tree/main/pet_mk_viii
 <table>